0 27 Feb, 2019Read More

 Let the staff know if you are happy to re-use towels and bed linen rather than having them replaced daily

-Ensure the welfare of staff – fair pay, insurance and appropriate kit for all our staff
+Ensure the welfare of staff – fair pay, insurance and the appropriate kit for all our staff

-We pay very fair salary approved by the Nepal Government to the trekking staffs and we provide proper insurance for staffs that covers medical, accidental insurances and emergency rescue.
+We pay a very fair salary approved by the Nepal Government to the trekking staff and we provide proper insurance for staff that covers medical, accidental insurances, and emergency rescue.

-Minimize the pollution – through noise and waste disposal
+Minimize pollution – through noise and waste disposal

 Be environmentally aware.
 Bottled water is cheap and it’s available in all destinations, but there are no recycling facilities to deal with the plastic bottles left behind.
 Use your own refillable bottle where possible and treat the water to ensure it is safe to drink.

 Leave no trace regardless of whether you are in a rural or urban setting.
 Respect your surroundings and leave nature where it belongs.
-Ensure all your rubbish is disposed of appropriately, and if suitable refuse collection is not available, take it home with you specially batteries.
+Ensure all your rubbish is disposed of appropriately, and if the suitable refuse collection is not available, take it home with you especially batteries.